-We have seen in Problem 22 (or Problem 363 in the Appendix on Induction) that the number of subsets of an n-element set is twice the number of subsets of an (n-1)-element set.

-87. Explain why it is that the number of bijections from an n-element set to an n-element set is equal to n times the number of bijections from an (n-1)-element subset to an (n-1)-element set.
-What does this have to do with Problem 32?
+- 87. How is the number of subsets of an n-element set related to the number of subsets of an (n-1)-element set?
+Prove that you are correct.
+Online hint. - 88.
+Explain why it is that the number of bijections from an n-element set to an n-element set is equal to n times the number of bijections from an (n-1)-element subset to an (n-1)-element set.
+What does this have to do with Problem 27?